-I am an assistant professor of environmental studies and a member of the new Ecology, Evolution, Ecosystems, and Society (EEES) PhD program at at Dartmouth College.
-Previously I was a student and postdoc of Lin Ostrom’s at Indiana University and I am an affiliated faculty member of the Ostrom Workshop.
+I am an associate professor of environmental studies and a member of the Ecology, Evolution, Ecosystems, and Society (EEES) PhD program at at Dartmouth College.

 I call myself an environmental social scientist.
 I conduct synthetic and basic empirical work.
 For the past several years I have led the SESMAD project, in which I have collaborated with a network of academic colleagues to synthesize findings across a range of systems in order to produce more generalizable findings than are typically possible in a single study site.
 More recently I am helping to develop the Environmental Social Science Network with Stefan Partelow.
 As a part of this project we have developed the Finding Sustainability Podcast.

 In my empirical work I use both quantitative and qualitative methods to study local level natural resource management in fishing and farming systems.
 My primary research site is in the Dominican Republic, where I collaborate with a network of local partners on marine governance and coastal resilience.
 With the Dominican NGO AgroFrontera I am studying the potential for and barriers to pro-environmental change in a set of rice irrigation systems located just upstream of the fishing communities that I work in.